Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part2_deep_dive/07_lattice_theory.typ

   Intuitively, increasing precision in the input increases precision in the output.
 ]

-All abstract operations in program analysis must be monotone to ensure sound approximation.
+Abstract operations in program analysis must be monotone to ensure sound approximation.
-If an analysis loses precision when given more precise inputs, something is wrong.
+If analysis loses precision when given more precise inputs, something is wrong.

 #example-box[
   *Monotone functions on Intervals:*